It’s Important For Us To State That Our Products Are Not Intended Or Marketed To Treat Or Prevent Any Diseases Or Symptoms Of Any Diseases.

 No one can ever die from the consumption of cannabis, this is a fact.
 Not one case has ever been found.
 So you can relax, lay back and just take in the whole experience and know that next time maybe a little bit at a time might be a good idea. 🙂

-Have you ever experienced an edible overdose?
+Have you ever experienced over doing it with an edible ?
 Share your thoughts, questions, comments below!